Bangkok Boat Tour — Longtail Canals, River Cruises & Floating Markets

 How much does a Bangkok boat tour cost?

-What is the best time for a Bangkok boat tour?
+What is the best time of year for a Bangkok boat tour?

-Can I take a private boat tour in Bangkok?
+Can you take a private boat tour in Bangkok?

-Is the Bangkok night boat tour on the Chao Phraya worth it?
+Is the night cruise on the Chao Phraya worth booking?

-What should I wear on a Bangkok canal boat tour?
+What should you wear on a Bangkok canal boat trip?

 Check Availability